 - Rinse farro under water and add to a small pot with stock.

-- Add balsamic vinegar and toss.
+- Season the vegetables.
+Add balsamic vinegar and toss.
 Turn the heat off and transfer vegetables to the baking sheet.

-- Roast for 20 minutes and add to farro.
+- Roast vegetables for 20 minutes and add to cooked farro.

-- Add the remaining ingredients and toss well.
+- Mix and serve.
+Add the remaining ingredients and toss well.
 Season with salt and pepper and serve.

 Notes

-Store the leftovers in an airtight storage container.
-This farro salad will keep in the refrigerator for up to 4 days.
+Store the leftovers in an airtight storage container in the refrigerator for up to 4 days.

 Nutrition